dashbird/site/content/blog/what-are-aws-lambda-triggers.md

 Once you have finished reading about triggers you will probably start to wonder about the observability aspect of your serverless app or to better put it, the lack thereof.
 You wouldn't be the first one to think like that, but luckily there are a number of services that can help you in that regard.

-Take <a href="http://dashbird.io" target="_blank" rel="noreferrer noopener">Dashbird.io</a> for example, they can help you monitor your serverless environment, set up alerts and keep track of costs without adding any strain to your application.
-Furthermore, they have a pretty decent free tier that is more than enough to get you started.
+<a href="http://dashbird.io" target="_blank" rel="noreferrer noopener">Dashbird.io</a> can help you monitor your serverless environment all in one easy to understand dashboard.
+Set up alerts, get insights on what to improve and keep track of costs without adding any strain to your application.
 You can <a href="https://dashbird.io/register/">sign up</a> right now to start monitoring your serverless app for free!
+No code changes and no credit card required.